MarawanAbed/Hotel-Management-System/README.md

-Overview
+Hotel Management System 🏨
 The Hotel Management System is a comprehensive Windows Forms application designed to manage hotel operations efficiently.
 It provides features for managing rooms, reservations, and employees, along with advanced functionalities like Excel import/export using reflection, password hashing for secure authentication, and a dashboard for real-time insights.

 This project was developed using 3-Tier Architecture to ensure separation of concerns, scalability, and maintainability.
-I would also like to thank my team members and instructor for their guidance and support throughout the development process.
+It also includes a secure admin login system and dynamic Excel import/export capabilities.

-Key Features
+Key Features ✨
 1. Dashboard
 Real-Time Insights: Display key metrics such as: